How To Prep Before Painting Wood Furniture

 Here are the products that I keep on hand for my prep before painting wood furniture.

 These two products are furniture painters’ best friends!
-For a simple, clean project, I use a 1:1 mixture of the denatured alcohol and water in a spray bottle.
+For a simple, clean project, I use a 1:1 mixture of denatured alcohol and water in a spray bottle.
 I lightly mist the wood surface and wipe it down with paper towels.
-Sometimes I use recycled t-shirts that I get from garage sales.
+Sometimes I use recycled T-shirts that I get from garage sales.
 The mixture will remove oils and any dirt on the surface.
-The alcohol in the mix will cause the wood to dry quickly, so you can go ahead and proceed to the next step.
+The alcohol in the mix will cause the wood to dry quickly, so you can proceed to the next step.

 If the wood furniture is filthy (which is usually the case), I use Krud Kutter.
 You should always follow the directions on the bottle to get the right mixture.

-I use a water mixture and degreaser in a spray bottle or use it in the concentrated form.
-The application is the same as the water and alcohol mixture above.
+I use a water-and-degreaser mixture in a spray bottle, or apply it in concentrated form.
+The application is the same as the water-alcohol mixture above.

 After cleaning with Krud Kutter, I always wipe down the furniture with a cotton cloth dampened with water to remove any residual degreaser from the surface before painting my wood furniture.